tum-esi/wade/README.md

 # W-ADE
 ## **W**eb of Things **A**PI **D**evelopment **E**nvironment

----

-Wade is an API development environment for Web of Things that was designed for the W3C WoT building blocks.
+Wade is an API development environment for Web of Things that was designed for the [W3C WoT building blocks](https://w3c.github.io/wot-architecture/).
-It is based on node-wot - the reference implementation of W3C's Scripting API.
+It is based on [node-wot](https://www.npmjs.com/org/node-wot), the reference implementation of [W3C's Scripting API](https://w3c.github.io/wot-scripting-api/).
 It supports following protocols: HTTP/HTTPS, CoAP/CoAPS, MQTT.
 It is an Electron application.

-Please see the according paper **WADE: Timing Performance Benchmarking in Web of Things**.
+See the related paper **WADE: Timing Performance Benchmarking in Web of Things**.
 ```
 @inproceedings{skks:2020,
     author          = {Verena Eileen Schlott, Ege Korkan, Sebastian Kaebisch, Sebastian Steinhorst},
     title           = {W-ADE: Timing Performance Benchmarking in Web of Things},
     booktitle       = {International Conference on Web Engineering (ICWE 2020)},
     location        = {Helsinki, Finland},